mrkazawa/notary_node/README.md

 echo -e "/key/swarm/psk/1.0.0/\n/base16/\n$(tr -dc 'a-f0-9' < /dev/urandom | head -c64)" > ~/.ipfs/swarm.key
 # copy the file to other machine
 # we use vagrant, so we use sshpass to add the password in the SCP command
-sshpass -p "vagrant" scp ~/.ipfs/swarm.key vagrant@notary2.local:~/.ipfs/swarm.key
+sshpass -p "vagrant" scp -o StrictHostKeyChecking=no ~/.ipfs/swarm.key vagrant@notary2.local:~/.ipfs/swarm.key
-sshpass -p "vagrant" scp ~/.ipfs/swarm.key vagrant@notary3.local:~/.ipfs/swarm.key
+sshpass -p "vagrant" scp -o StrictHostKeyChecking=no ~/.ipfs/swarm.key vagrant@notary3.local:~/.ipfs/swarm.key
-sshpass -p "vagrant" scp ~/.ipfs/swarm.key vagrant@notary4.local:~/.ipfs/swarm.key
+sshpass -p "vagrant" scp -o StrictHostKeyChecking=no ~/.ipfs/swarm.key vagrant@notary4.local:~/.ipfs/swarm.key
 # get the boot node IP from this command
 hostname -I
 # get the PeerID using this command